Wikifab/UsersPagesLinks/README.md

 Semantic Extra Special Properties
 ===============
-To be able to use 'favorite pages' and 'pages I like' as filters, two properties have been added to SESP.
+To be able to use 'favorites' and 'I dit it' as filters, two properties have been added to SESP.

 To use them, use these labels :

 Favorites

 I did it